-As Tacoma Public Utilities adjusts rates in 2013 and 2014, we understand that decisions we make will impact you.
+As Tacoma Public Utilities adjusts rates in 2015, we understand that decisions we make will impact you.
 We take that responsibility seriously.

 It’s our job to provide services that are vital to your quality of life.
 To continue to provide reliable, high-quality service, Tacoma Power and Tacoma Water must invest in their systems.